lmxyy/Computer-Architecture-Task-1/README.md

 # Authority<a id="orgheadline1"></a>

--   This is the first homework of Computer Architecture, and the author is lmxyy.
+-   This is the first homework of Computer Architecture, and the author is Lmxyy.